cs3org/OCM-API/IETF-OCM-IP.md

 verification by Receiving Servers and Protocol Servers is unchanged.
-* The Token Server learns about Shares through a special case of the back channel: a share preparation request, by which the OCM Server sends the information needed for issuance (the parties, the `clientId` or the `ocm_ip` contents, the expiration) and receives in response a `sharedSecret` minted by the Token Server.
+* The Token Server learns about Shares through a special case of the back channel: a share preparation request, by which the OCM Server sends the information needed for issuance (the parties, the `providerId` or the `ocm_ip` contents, the expiration) and receives in response a `sharedSecret` minted by the Token Server.
 The OCM Server forwards that secret to the Receiving Server in the Share Creation Notification, without needing to retain it.
 The code presented in the Code Flow is